KJReal/BackgroundData/README.md

 Best, KJ

 This is an Android Studio Project.
-You can easily download is and import it in you Studio.
+You can easily download it and import it in you Studio.

 It contains (Android specific):